remsens-lim/virga_sniffer/docs/caveats.md

 # Caveats
-The virga-sniffer is a column based detection scheme for virga events.
+The Virga-Sniffer is a column based detection scheme for virga events.
 The detection is strongly tuned and manually evaluated for best performance of the dataset (TODO:cite) it relies on threshold based tests which might not work in other environments or different input data setup.
-Some major caveats to have an eye on while using the virga-sniffer are outlined below:
+Some major caveats to have an eye on while using the Virga-Sniffer are outlined below:

 ```{figure} ../docs/images/vs_demonstration_maxgap_multilayer.jpg
 :alt: ze_max_gap to small